Erik1007/mildew-detection-project/README.md

 * [GyanShashwat1611/WalkthroughProject01](https://github.com/GyanShashwat1611/WalkthroughProject01) github repository was used for code reference and assistance for in the jupyter notebook set up, code and execution; as well as for the app pages design, set up and code

 * [valerieoni/mildew-detection](https://github.com/valerieoni/mildew-detection) github repository was used for readme guidance and code reference.

+* [HaimanotA/Instant-Mildew-Detector](https://github.com/HaimanotA/Instant-Mildew-Detector) github repository was used for code reference and readme guidance

 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).